pioneerspacesim/pioneer-developer-docs/design-document/ship_operations_ext_docking.md

 An important requirement for them is to be placed on the outer boundaries of the ships, so all ships could dock with any without collision.

 Some ships, like the Malabar have some collars that have limited clearances.
 This would mostly pose problems for the autopilot and ships spawned already docked.
-The player should use their head and eyes to decide if they can fit I think.
+The player should use their head and eyes to decide if they can fit in my opinion.

 ![10_collars_08](assets/ext_docking/10_collars_08.png)